Reduce your carbon footprint and increase your savings with these tips from the pros – How to reduce your utility bills

 ”If someone’s looking to make a more substantial investment, I would recommend air sealing and insulating the top and the bottom of the building,” Kimmich says.
 “Especially if the house was built before World War II, that’s where you tend to find the most leakage.”
 This will help reduce your utility bills.

 That’s in part because these are the places most likely to have actual holes cut into the building envelope to make way for pipes and wires.
 The basement is also where the main frame of the home comes into physical contact with a stone or concrete foundation, creating the potential for more air-leaking gaps.

 ”Think of your home’s air sealing and insulation like a windbreaker worn over a sweater,” Kimmich explains.
 “If there’s a rip or you leave the windbreaker unbuttoned, it can’t really help.
 So we fix the sweater by making the insulation more substantial and we improve that air seal anywhere the indoor space is connected to the outdoor space.”

 For lower-lift solutions, the DOE offers instructions for a variety of DIY weatherization techniques, like how to air seal leaks with caulk and how to properly cover attic stairs.
 Many states offer financial assistance for weatherizing your home, so be sure to check with your state’s weatherization agency before making any large investments.

 Get a home energy audit

-”The least expensive, best thing someone can do is get a comprehensive, whole-house energy assessment,” Kimmich says.
+”The least expensive, best thing someone can do to reduce their utility bills is get a comprehensive, whole-house energy assessment,” Kimmich says.
 “In most places, you get a subsidized assessment if you make under a certain amount every year, and after a 2-3 hour walk-through, you’ll get a comprehensive list of recommendations.”